 The Group classifies its financial assets in the following categories: at fair value (either through OCI or profit or loss) or amortised cost.
-The classification is based on the SPPI model (Solely payments of principal and interest) in IFRS 9.
+The classification is based on the SPPI model (Solely payments of principal and interest) in IFRS 9 and based on the Groups business model.